 The Company does not have a policy on diversity of gender, ethnicity and age.
-The appointment of Ms Seow Nyoke Yoong and Ms Oh Pooi Foon as Directors reflects that the Board recognises the value of a lady member to the Board.
-The age of the Directors range from 35 to 76 as the Board believes that this creates an environment where each generation brings different skills, experience and talents to the Board.
+The appointment of Ms Seow Nyoke Yoong and Ms Oh Pooi Foon as Directors reflects that the Board recognises the value of a lady member of the Board.
+The age of the Directors range from 36 to 77 as the Board believes that this creates an environment where each generation brings different skills, experience and talents to the Board.